loinc/comp-loinc/README.md

 - `/output/analysis/dangling/`: Not committed.
 Has several files related to `/curation/nlp-matches.sssom.tsv`.

 This file adheres to the [SSSOM standard](https://mapping-commons.github.io/sssom/).
 There are columns `subject_id`, `subject_label`, `object_id`, and `object_label`.
-The subjects are the dangling part t erms, and the objects are the non-dangling part terms already in the hierarchy.
+The subjects are the dangling part terms, and the objects are the non-dangling part terms already in the hierarchy.

 So where does curator input come into play?
 There is a `curator_approved` column.
 If the value of this is set to True (case insensitive) for a given row, the match will be included in the ontology.
 If it is set to False (case insensitive), the match will not be included.
 If it is empty, or some value other than true/false is present, then that column will be ignored and the setting for inclusion based on confidence threshold will be used.
 The default for this is 0.5, and can be configured in `comploinc_config.yaml`.
+If the curator makes any judgements / edits to any rows, they should change the default `mapping_justification` from `semapv:SemanticSimilarityThresholdMatching` to `semapv:ManualMappingCuration`.

-There are several columsn in `nlp-matches.sssom.tsv` that are not part of the SSSOM specification. `curator_approved` is one of these, but there is also `PartTypeName`, representing the LOINC part type, and `subject_dangling` and `object_dangling`, which are boolean columns that indicate which of the subject or object for a given row is the dangling part and which is the part that is currently connected within the hierarchy.
+There are several columns in `nlp-matches.sssom.tsv` that are not part of the SSSOM specification. `curator_approved` is one of these, but there is also `PartTypeName`, representing the LOINC part type, and `subject_dangling` and `object_dangling`, which are boolean columns that indicate which of the subject or object for a given row is the dangling part and which is the part that is currently connected within the hierarchy.

 ## Statistics & analysis
 ### [Statistics page](documentation/stats.md)